 The Dampier Peninsula is an extraordinary blend of pristine beaches and dramatic coastlines, rich in traditional Aboriginal culture.
 Travelling up the red 4WD track, learn about the region's fascinating history from our guided commentary.
 Our first stop is the Beagle Bay Aboriginal Community, home of the Beagle Bay Church with its glimmering pearl shell altar, for morning tea.
 Journey on to beautiful Cape Leveque to set up camp at Kooljaman, right on the edge of the Indian Ocean.
 A warm Kimberley sunset is a great way to end the day before our famous Kimberley BBQ under the stars.
 (LD)

-Day 2 Cygnet Bay Pearl Farm & Buccaneer Archipelago Camping
+Day 2 Cygnet Bay Pearl Farm & Buccaneer Archipelago Indigenous Experience

-The morning at Cape Leveque is yours to enjoy as you please.
-You may like to join our guide on a snorkelling adventure (equipment provided), or take up one of the many optional extras on offer.
-Alternatively you may prefer to spend your time simply enjoying the pristine beaches and rugged red coastline for which Cape Leveque is famous.
-After lunch we cross the peninsula, to visit Cygnet Bay Pearl Farm.
+Join local guide, Bundy, on a morning walk to lean about traditional bush tucker, medicines and local secrets of nature.
+You may like to head off on a snorkelling adventure (equipment provided), or take up one of the optional extras on offer, including bush tucker tours or spear making lessons.
+There are some lovely walks in the area or alternatively you may prefer to enjoy the pristine beaches and rugged red coastline for which Cape Leveque is famous.
+Across the peninsula, we cross the peninsula, to visit Cygnet Bay Pearl Farm.
 In 1946 Dean Brown skippered a rickety wooden lugger into an unknown frontier to discover this hidden paradise: his descendants continue to operate what is now the oldest Pearl Farm in Australia.
 Enjoy an insight into this remote pearling industry on the Farm Tour before we embark a cruise through the Islands of the Giant Tides.
-Camping overnight, our hosts share their local traditions, lifestyle and culture - and perhaps catch a fish for dinner: truly a privileged experience.
+Camping overnight in our private camp, our hosts share their local traditions, lifestyle and culture - and perhaps catch a fish for dinner: truly a privileged experience.
 (BLD)

-Returning to the mainland we then travel to the One Arm Point Community perched on the tip of the Dampier Peninsula to visit the Community’s aquaculture hatchery, complete with barramundi, pearl and trochus shell.
+We then travel to the One Arm Point Community perched on the tip of the Dampier Peninsula to visit the Community’s aquaculture hatchery, complete with barramundi, pearl and trochus shell.
 Further south we enjoy lunch in the laid-back Lombadina Community, a beautiful and welcoming community, which is home to an interesting bush timber church.
-Driving back through the dusk, keep an eye out for wildlife before arriving back in Broome at approximately 5:00pm.
+Driving back through the dusk, keep an eye out for wildlife before arriving back in Broome at approximately 5.00pm.

 This is a 4WD adventure and is operated with a comfortable 21 seat 4WD vehicle.
 All vehicles have airconditioning, reclinable seats, PA systems and DVD players.